 Summer Sessions Fees.
-The 2000 registration fee per semester hour is \$115 except for law students.
-The registration fee per semester hour for law students is \$259.
-For more information, see the Summer Sessions Bulletin.
+The 2001 registration fee per semester hour is \$119 except for law students.
+The registration fee per semester hour for law students is \$263.
+For more information, see "Summer Sessions," page 520, and the Summer Sessions Bulletin.